HarpyWar/chronofag-timer/README.md

 ## Donation

-If this timer was valuable to you, please donate funds to author
+If this timer was valuable to you, you can development by donating
 * [Paypal](https://www.paypal.me/harpywar)
 * Yandex.Money `4100176229161`
 * Webmoney  `R306333557133` `Z170879613351`